dvlab-research/ProposeReduce/README.md

 ## Results
 We provide the results of several pretrained models and corresponding scripts on different backbones.
+The results have slight differences from the paper because we make minor modifications to the inference codes.

 Download the pretrained models and put them in 'pretrained' folder.